Foodie tour of Trieste

 Flights: Arrive in Trieste by plane at Trieste/Ronchi Airport.
-Transfers from the airport are by coach or taxi; we can help you with the transfers.
+Transfers from the airport are by coach, train or taxi.

 Trains: Trieste is about an hour and a half from Venice by train.
 The train station is a short walk or taxi-ride from the hotel.